AndyButland/UmbracoMapper/ReadMe.md

     - Added support for mapping single and multiple media to view model instances of MediaFile (using a custom mapping, but one that the mapper defines itself)
 - 2.0.0
     - Upgraded Umbraco reference to version 7 allowing for unit testing without use of MS Fakes
     - Use on Umbraco 6 now requires an update to the JSON.Net dependency (see "Supported Umbraco Versions" above)
 - 2.0.1
     - Fully removed dependency on MS Fakes
     - Handled case where trying to map parent of home page (issue #4) - thanks [richarth](https://github.com/richarth)
 - 2.0.2
     - Added mapping attributes to `MediaFile`
 - 2.0.3
     - Allowed the default method of retrieving property values from Umbraco to be overriden at the component or view model field level, supporting use with Vorto
 - 2.0.4
     - Fixed issue when mapping to level above the current node, where the level is too high for the current position in the content tree - thanks [richarth](https://github.com/richarth)
 - 2.0.5
     - Fixed issue with default mapping not being applied when primitive type default value is mapped (issue #10)
 - 2.0.6
     - Handled case where IPropertyValueGetter is in use and returns a complex type - as reported and solution provided by [Olie here](https://our.umbraco.com/projects/developer-tools/umbraco-mapper/bugs-questions-suggestions/92608-setting-complex-model-properties-using-custom-ipropertyvaluegetter)
+- 2.0.7
+    - Added the option to provide a CustomMapping for a single property via the customisation dictionary

 ## Credits

 Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing.